 Section 3.
 Respect for Political Rights: The Right of Citizens to Change Their Government

 Citizens do not have the right to change their government peacefully.
-There was no effort to carry out the leadership transition to Kim Jong Un following Kim Jong Il's death by democratic means.
+There was no effort to carry out by democratic means the leadership transition to Kim Jong Un following Kim Jong II's death.

 Elections and Political Participation